-Malachi was last of the postexilic prophets; he was also the last prophet in Judah for over 450 years until John the Baptist begins to preach, and when the angel announces John’s coming birth to Zacharias, he will quote from the very last verse in Malachi:
+Malachi was the last of the postexilic prophets; he was also the last prophet in Judah for over 450 years until John the Baptist began to preach—and when the angel announces John’s coming birth to Zacharias, he will quote from the very last verse in Malachi:

 “Behold, I am going to send you Elijah the prophet before the coming of the great and terrible day of the LORD.
 He will restore the hearts of the fathers to their children and the hearts of the children to their fathers, so that I will not come and smite the land with a curse.”Malachi 4:5